 Arthroscopic Knee Surgery Little Help for Arthritis

-Study finds common procedure may not help painful knees.
+Studies finds common procedure may not help painful knees.

 According to the National Center for Health Statistics, more than 650,000 arthroscopic lavage and debridement (cleaning and smoothing) procedures are performed for knee pain each year in the United States, at an average cost of $5,000 each.

-Researchers at the Houston Veterans Affairs Medical Center reported the results of a dramatic study, in which 180 patients with osteoarthritis were randomly assigned to one of three groups: treatment with arthroscopic surgery with lavage; treatment with arthroscopic debridement; or to placebo surgery, where doctors cut into the skin but perform a fake procedure.
+Researchers at the Houston Veterans Affairs Medical Center reported the results of a study in which 180 patients with osteoarthritis were randomly assigned to one of three groups: treatment with arthroscopic surgery with lavage; treatment with arthroscopic debridement; or to placebo surgery, where doctors cut into the skin but perform a fake procedure.

 But Dr. Moorman was quick to add that people with arthritis and their doctors should think very carefully about arthroscopic procedures because there is emerging evidence that they may make the condition worse.

 "If you're really scoping a knee in a patient with significant arthritis," Dr. Mooman said," I think you have a 1 in 20 chance of making them worse."